gauravxshukla/Linear-Homepage/README.md

 ---

-Relive the elegance of the Linear website page with our recreation, built with Next.js and Framer Motion.
+Relive the elegance of the Linear website page with our recreation, built with Next.js and Tailwind CSS.